SAP-samples/teched2025-DA266/Cashflow_prediction/Solution/00_Share_Cashflow_Data_Product.md

 ## Sharing Data Product `Cashflow` to SAP Databricks

+> [!IMPORTANT]
+> This is only a **read-only** exercise, since sharing data products in SAP Business Data Cloud requires ADMIN rights.
+The purpose is to illustrate the zero-copy data sharing principle, to get easy access to SAP managed and standardized data product economy.

 This chapter describes the steps how Data Products in SAP Business Data Cloud (SAP BDC) are shared with SAP Databricks.
 We will use the [**Delta Sharing**](https://www.databricks.com/product/delta-sharing), which is an open protocol developed by Databricks and the Linux Foundation that enables secure, real-time data sharing across different platforms, clouds, and regions.
 It’s designed to break down data silos and make collaboration easier — WITHOUT requiring to copy data from one system to another.

-> [IMPORTANT]
-> This is only a **read-only** exercise, since sharing data products in SAP Business Data Cloud requires ADMIN rights.
-The purpose is to illustrate the zero-copy data sharing principle, to get easy access to SAP managed and standardized data product economy.

 #### Prequisites
 - You have an BDC system landscape formation with **SAP S/4HANA Cloud Private Edition**
 - Following Data Products are already installed and available in the SAP Business Data Cloud catalog: